-The A3LA-RG allows users to configure its data port communication parameters.
+The A3LA-RM allows users to configure its data port communication parameters.
 The three configuration types are active, factory default, and stored.

 - Active: The active configuration is the set of parameters currently in use.
-They can be changed by users individually via specific AT commands. - Factory default: The factory-default configuration is stored in permanent memory.
-This configuration can be recalled at any time through use of the AT&Fn command. - Stored: Two groups of settings, or "profiles," can be stored as user-defined configurations. - Users first create desired active configurations and then write them to memory using the AT&Wn command. - These profiles can be designated to be loaded as the active configuration upon A3LA-RG power-up through use of the AT&Yn command. - The A3LA-RG can be reset without loss of power to these profiles through use of the ATZn command. - The configuration settings are stored in "S-register" locations and are detailed in Appendix C: S-Register Definitions.
+They can be changed individually via specific AT commands. - Factory default: The factory default configuration is stored in permanent memory.
+This configuration can be recalled at any time through use of the AT&Fn command. - Stored: Two groups of settings, or "profiles," can be stored as user-defined configurations. - First create desired active configurations and then write them to memory using the AT&Wn command. - These profiles can be designated to be loaded as the active configuration upon A3LA-RM power-up through use of the AT&Yn command. - The A3LA-RM can be reset without loss of power to these profiles through use of the ATZn command. - The configuration settings are stored in "S-register" locations and are detailed in Appendix A: AT Interface.

-8 Modes of Operation
+7 Modes of Operation